Tiarella and Heucherella: planting and growing

 Main species and varieties

-Not easy for the novice gardener to tell Heuchera and Tiarella apart!
-Heucherella, created in France in 1912, is in reality a hybrid genus (x Heucherella) resulting from successful cross-breeding between its cousin Heuchera, another decorative leaf plant, and its sister Tiarella.
-Both are excellent hardy groundcover plants with magnificent coloured evergreen foliage, and long flowering.
+Not easy for a novice gardener to tell Heuchera from Tiarella!
+Heucherella, created in France in 1912, is actually a hybrid genus (x Heucherella) resulting from successful cross-breeding between its cousin Heuchera, another plant with ornamental foliage, and its sister Tiarella.
+Both are excellent hardy groundcover plants with magnificent coloured, evergreen foliage, and with long flowering.

-There is a multitude of cultivars, small (10 to 15 cm high), medium (20 to 45 cm) or giant (50 to 90 cm high in flower), with single-colour, bicolour, variegated, veined or marbled foliage, in light, vintage or deep colours, capable of satisfying even the most jaded gardeners.
-These new heucherella varieties are mostly patented (‘Brass Lantern®’).
+There is now a multitude of cultivars, small (10–15 cm high), medium-sized (20–45 cm) or giant (50–90 cm tall when in flower), with plain, bicoloured, variegated, veined or marbled foliage, in pale, vintage or deep colours, capable of satisfying even the most blasé gardeners.
+These new heucherella varieties are in most cases patented (‘Brass Lantern®’).

 Tiarella cordifolia